Guide to dash cams

 - Photo capture capability allows you to take hi-res snapshots on the fly.

 - Easy plug & record functionality.
-Many dash cams begin recording when you turn on your car and stop when you turn off the ignition, unless you choose a different setting.
+Most dash cams begin recording when you turn on your car and stop when you turn off the ignition, unless you choose a different setting.

 - Universal car mounting.
-Fix the camera’s suction mount to your windshield or dash and plug its power adapter into your 12-volt power output.
-This simple set-up makes it easy to swap the camera between cars if you need to.
+Affix the camera’s adhesive-backed or suction mount to your windshield or dash and plug its power adapter into your 12-volt power output.
+Some cams may only offer hard-wired power.

 Extra features to look for when shopping dash cams

-- 4K camera resolution and beyond.
-As image sensors become smaller and more powerful, you'll be able to have video resolution that far exceeds standard HD.
+- 4K resolution and beyond.
+As image sensors become smaller and more powerful, you'll get video resolution that far exceeds HD.